Ataraxxia/gaming-arch/00_basic_system.md

 __Some of my assumptions and notes__

 - Here I'm absolutely NOT focusing on things like UKI, SecureBoot or encryption.
 Threre already exists separate tutorial/repository on that.
-- I kinda wanted BTRFS and snapshots to work but I found it to difficult to configure for run of the mill gamer system.
+- I kinda wanted BTRFS and snapshots too work but I found it to difficult to configure for run of the mill gamer system.
 So they won't be covered here.

 ## Preparing USB and booting the installer